jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Card Title
  The name of a card on the name line (ignoring AKAs).

+# Challenge Matches
+When you make a deck with a starting [AEW] Main Character you also get to bring a Challenge Match out-of-game pile.
+These do not count as part of your 60-card deck.
+This pile is **Public** (any player can look at it) and **Fixed** (It always includes the same four Challenge Match cards).

+At the start of the very first turn of the game (regardless of which player goes first), you will choose one of your Challenge Match cards.
+Put the card face-up to the side of the game so all players can see it.
+It does not count as being in play and can't be interacted with during the game.
+(Your other Challenge Match cards won't be used this game.)

 # Choose
 Many cards tell you to "Choose a [thing]".
 For example, choose a Super Power, or choose a Supporting Character.
 Unlike when you **name** something, you can only **choose** an item that is in play (aka in the Play Zone) unless otherwise indicated.